 He’s put a lot of time in recently taking to this sailing malarkey and cracked in a fair few trips including a bit of racing and trips to France and the Channel Islands.
 He loves rum, strong winds, boxes for fun and fitness and is a mean skier – but on occasions lets himself down by using those very short ‘ski blade’ things… ‘Chris – sorry to tell you, they really aren’t proper skis!’

 Stu, our resident Kiwi, is a water baby at heart.
 A one time fanatical sea kayak guide in NZ and paddler of all things he is also not too shabby in the realms of sailing and other outdoor sports.
 A RYA Senior Dinghy and Powerboat Instructor, top end yacht fore-deck man, race strategist and navigator.
-He’s wracked up literally thousands of miles in the last year including the Fastnet, round Ireland, deliveries, cross channels, Irish Sea races – he loves to race offshore or around the cans.
+He’s wracked up literally thousands of miles in the last couple of years including the Fastnet race, round Ireland race, deliveries, cross channels, Irish Sea races – he loves to race offshore or around the cans.
 A bit of an engineer at heart, his real job is fixing power stations, we really just don’t understand why the lights don’t go out when he’s away from the Isle of Man.
 Ask him about some of the ‘nutty’ challenges that he’s done on a mountain bike!
 They are just huge and grueling!
 Makes you sweat just thinking about them.
 Get him teamed up with Chris and there are shenanigans to be had!